Paula Patton Vs. Robin Thicke: Custody Battle Over Julian Unearths Shocking Cheating Claims That Led To Their Divorce

 Paula Patton and Robin Thicke are battling for custody of their son Julian.
 As the child abuse allegations are flung, claims of Thicke’s serial cheating, drug use, and physical abuse are coming out.
 It’s no secret that Robin was accused of infidelity during his marriage but the recent cheating claims waged against the “Blurred Lines” singer make him look like a total marriage monster.

 On Thursday, L.A.
 Superior Court Judge Colin Leis issued a restraining order against Robin Thicke according to the Los Angeles Times.
-Per the order, Robin has to stay away from Paula Patton and only gets to enjoy supervised visits with their six-year-old son Julian.
+Per the order, Robin has to stay away from Paula Patton and only gets to enjoy supervised visits with their 6-year-old son Julian.
 The order reportedly cites Thicke’s history of abuse as the reason it was granted.

 Christmas Day with my precious angel #fbf